Fish Farming in Nigeria is one of the country’s lucrative agro-businesses where income is made on a consistent basis.

 The Chub Mackerel species is another one of several mackerel fish farming.
 Atlantic chub mackerel can be found in the Mediterranean Sea, the Black Sea, and the Atlantic Ocean.
 This medium-sized pelagic fish species occurs in deeper waters during the colder part of the year and near coastal waters in warmer temperatures where they spawn and feed.
 This species is known to travel great distances through the open ocean.

 The mackerel is elongated and streamlined fish with a deeply forked tail.
 It has spines on the dorsal fin.
-The Atlantic Chub Mackerel is silvery in color, with a greenish blue back.
+The Atlantic Chub Mackerel is silvery in colour, with a greenish blue back.
 The upper surface has dark zigzagging stripes and the belly is pale and marked with wavy lines.

 The Atlantic Chub Mackerel is a fast-growing species.
 They mature at 2–3 years of age but are relatively long-lived, typically 8–10 years.
 The spawning season is March to April in the Mediterranean and June to July in the more northern ranges.
 This species ( Atlantic Chub Mackerel) spawns her the surface of the water and become larvae after 6 days.
 School of juvenile fish stays near the coast until they mature into adults.